viters/docs/app/layouts.md

 </video>

 Data models vary drastically in shape and purpose, from eCommerce platforms to IoT fleets and everything in between.
-While your Directus Project data may be stored in Collections _(i.e. SQL data tables)_, this table representation is not always the most human-friendly way to interact with information.
-Layouts provide more human-friendly, intuitive displays to view and interact with Items in a Collection.
+While excel-style data tables often closely resemble how the data is stored in the database, this is not always the most human-friendly way to view the data.
+Layouts provide intuitive displays to view and interact with Items in a Collection.

-The following sections detail the Layouts managed and supported by the Directus Team.
-Keep in mind that Directus is open-source, modular and extensible.
-You are free to create any Layout you need on self-hosted and Enterprise Cloud Projects.
-Additionally, Directus Cloud is always adding more Layouts to its [Cloud Exclusive Extensions](/cloud/glossary#extensions), so check back often to stay up-to-date with the latest and greatest.
-Additionally, you can join the community on [Discord](https://discord.com/invite/directus) and [GitHub](https://github.com/directus/directus/discussions) to find thousands of engineers guiding development of the Directus platform.

 ## How it Works